sani9525/To-Do-List/README.md

     ```bash
     npm run dev

-6. Open your browser and navigate to `http://localhost:3000` to access ListFlow.
+6. Open your browser and navigate to `http://localhost:3000` to access To-Do-List.

 ## Contact

-Feel free to reach out to kumarspranab19@gmail.com with any questions or feedback!!
+Feel free to reach out to sanikumar3600@gmail.com with any questions or feedback!!

 ## License

-This project is open-source and available under the [MIT License](LICENSE).
+This project is open-source and available.
 Feel free to contribute.